lifewinning/gitmaps-ttccamp/README.md

 ###2.
 Turn Data into GeoJSON file

 In the [Mapbox tutorial](http://www.mapbox.com/geo-for-google-docs/) this already is covered.
-A quick
+Once you have your geoJSON file, save it to your machine.

 ###3.
 Look at the example GeoJSON files

 If you open the .geojson files in this repo, they'll initially render as maps.
 But if you go to view the code, you can see some comments I've added on styling conventions in use and just get a better understanding of GeoJSON syntax.

-###4.
-Paste in your GeoJSON

-And now you should be able to see your own map!
-Hooray!